rmasiniexpert/EMBA-Accounting-BS/README.md

 3. Shareholders' equity is the value of a business to its owners after all of its obligations have been met.
 This net worth belongs to the owners.
 Shareholders' equity generally reflects the amount of capital the owners have invested, plus any profits generated that were subsequently reinvested in the company.

-3.Current Assets - These are assets that may be converted into cash, sold or consumed within a year or less.
+**Current Assets - These are assets that may be converted into cash, sold or consumed within a year or less.
 These usually include:

  1. Cash - This is what the company has in cash in the bank.
 Cash is reported at its market value at the reporting date in the respective currency in which the financials are prepared.
 Different cash denominations are converted at the market conversion rate.
  2. Marketable securities (short-term investments) - These can be both equity and/or debt securities for which a ready market exists.
 Furthermore, management expects to sell these investments within one year's time.
 These short-term investments are reported at their market value.